mmikowski/jquery.event.gevent/README.md

 ## Replace Backbone with something much more robust ##

 The plugin, used with a few other well-chosen tools, form a fantastic basis for a lean, easy to use SPA architecture as detailed in the [the book](http://manning.com/mikowski)(http://manning.com/mikowski).
 Here are the recommended tools:

+- AJAX: Use **native jQuery** AJAX methods.
+- Promises: Use **native jQuery** promise methods.
-- Model Events: This plugin uses the jQuery event mechanism, which eliminates having to manage two different event types.
+- Model Events: Use the **jQuery plugin** [jquery.event.gevent](https://www.npmjs.com/package/jquery.event.gevent) as a unified event mechanism.
+This eliminates having to manage multiple event types in your SPA.
-- Routing: Use [uriAnchor](https://github.com/mmikowski/urianchor/) for much more robust routing, including support to independent and dependent query arguments.
+- Routing: Use the **jQuery plugin** [jquery.urianchor](https://www.npmjs.com/package/jquery.urianchor) for much more robust routing, including support to independent and dependent parameters.
+- Touch interface: Use the **jQuery plugin** [jquery.event.ue](https://www.npmjs.com/package/jquery.event.ue) to handle touch and mouse events.
-- Data Model: Use [taffyDB](https://github.com/typicaljoe/taffydb/) for
-  superior and more flexible client side data management.
+- Data Model: Use the **focused library** [taffyDB](https://github.com/typicaljoe/taffydb/) for superior and more flexible client side data management.
-- Templating: Use [Dust](http://linkedin.github.io/dustjs/) for much more useful templates that don't tempt you to intermingle display methods with application logic.
+- Templating: Use **focused library** [Dust](http://linkedin.github.io/dustjs/) for much more useful templates that don't tempt you to intermingle display methods with application logic.
-- Touch interface: Use [Unified events](https://github.com/mmikowski/jquery.event.ue) to handle touch and mouse events.
-- AJAX: Use jQuery native AJAX methods.
-- Promises: Use jQuery native promise methods.

 This suite of tools has all the capabilities of modern framework libraries but, when used correctly, can vastly improve flexibility and testability.
-It leverages jQuery's excellent built-in tools instead of ignoring them!
+It takes advantage jQuery's excellent built-in tools instead of competing with them.

 ## Example ##

 Let's say we display various panels in our web page that show how many widgets Acme Inc. has manufactured and rejected on a given day.
 We occassionally receive a messages from Acme's web service that tells us the revised widget reject count.

 With this plugin we can simply *publish* a `widget-reject` event and have all the panels update themselves: